wwew22/todoList-workDays/README.md

 Features

     Task Creation: Easily add tasks to the due date day by providing a title.
-    Task Management: Mark tasks as complete, assigned back/closed, and remove tasks when they are no longer needed/when you start a new week.
+    Task Management: Mark tasks as HTML ready, completed, assigned back/closed, and remove tasks when they are no longer needed or at the end of the week.
     Workday Focus: Designed to help you manage tasks specifically during workdays, helping you stay productive.
     User-Friendly Interface: The user interface is intuitive and easy to navigate, making task management a breeze.
-    Responsive Design: Access and manage your tasks from various devices, including desktops, tablets, and mobile phones.
+    Responsive Design: Add and manage your tasks on various devices, including desktops, tablets, and mobile phones.

 Installation